freeskylier/lier/Setup.md

 ### Give or Get access

-The first is if you want to 'give' or 'get' access.
+The first question is if you want to 'give' or 'get' access.

 ![give/get](https://www.evernote.com/shard/s209/sh/72480b8b-2259-4eef-836b-1982a800bc31/71a941bce6482c90d2d66dcf21db57a8/deep/0/Lantern.png)